Heisei era: History and meaning

 In August 2016, Emperor Akihito gave a televised address to the nation, in which he expressed concern that his age would one day stop him from fulfilling his official duties.
 This was an implication of his wish to retire.
 The Japanese Diet passed a law in June 2017 to allow the throne to pass to Akihito's son, Naruhito.
 After meeting with members of the Imperial House Council, Prime Minister Shinzō Abe announced that 30 April 2019 would be the date set for Akihito's abdication.
-The Era of Naruhito's reign began the next day.
+The Reiwa era corresponding to Naruhito's reign began the next day.